Gengraf; Neoral; SandIMMUNE

 For all patients taking this drug:

-- If your child has any of these health problems: Cancer, high blood pressure, or kidney problems.
+- If you have any of these health problems: Cancer, kidney problems, or high blood pressure.

-- If your child is taking any of these drugs: Aliskiren, amiloride, bosentan, dabigatran, orlistat, spironolactone, or triamterene.
+- If you are taking any of these drugs: Aliskiren, amiloride, bosentan, dabigatran, orlistat, spironolactone, or triamterene.

-- If your child has psoriasis and is using other treatments like other drugs or radiation.
+- If you have psoriasis and are using other treatments like other drugs or radiation.

 - This drug has alcohol in it.
 Talk with the doctor.